nilac16/DoseCUDA/README.md

    If everything is installed correctly, you should see the dose calculation output in your terminal and files saved into `./test_phantom_output`.

-## Additional Notes:
-- **CUDA version**: Ensure that your CUDA version is compatible with your GPU and the CUDA Toolkit installed on your system.
-- **Virtual environments**: Virtual environments help avoid conflicts between dependencies required by DoseCUDA and other Python projects you may have on your machine.

 6. **Deactivating the virtual environment** (if used):
    After using the package, you can deactivate the virtual environment: